BrandonCorey/LS_171/study_guide.md

 **Important Fields**
 - Version - indicates the version of IP e.g IPv4 vs IPv6
 - ID, Flags, Fragment Offset: - If a piece of data has to be fragmented because it is too large, these flags will help it be reassembled
 - TTL - Time to live.
-If a packet lives too long without reaching a destination, it will be dropped
+If a packet lives too long without reaching a destination, it will be dropped (too many hops)
 - Protocol - Indicates protocol used for the payload (TCP vs UDP)
 - Checksum - Sender generates value using data to be sent and alogirthm.
 Recipient uses same algorithm or recieved data.
 If values don't match, packet is dropped
   - This is used so that corrupted or incomplete data is identified